gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-05-testing-our-model.markdown

 ?>
 {% endhighlight %}

 There's not much going on in here either.
-Lithium has its own unit testing gubbins - it doesn't use PHPUnit or whatever.
-I suppose you COULD use PHPUnit (or Behat or SimpleTest), but we're going to stick with the [default Lithium testing utilities](http://li3.me/docs/manual/quality-code/testing.wiki).
+Li3 has its own unit testing gubbins - it doesn't use PHPUnit or whatever.
+I suppose you COULD use PHPUnit (or Behat or SimpleTest), but we're going to stick with the [default Li3 testing utilities](http://li3.me/docs/manual/quality-code/testing.wiki).

 I'm not going to do a full treatment of unit testing or TDD (Test Driven Development) here.
 The absolute best book on the subject is [Kent Beck's Test-Driven Development by example](http://books.google.com/books/about/Test_Driven_Development.html?id=gFgnde_vwMAC&redir_esc=y) - it really is fantastic!